 And guys– you should grab some frozen pink salmon fillets!
 Normally, fatty salmon is the standard for luxurious, rich seafood– BUT– leaner salmon is delicious too!
 It’s perfect for light meals like this salad, is a healthy alternative to meats that you might find on restaurant salads (like grilled chicken!)

-My favorite pink salmon fillets come from Orca Bay.
+For this recipe, I used pink salmon fillets from Orca Bay.
 Orca Bay sustainably sources their pink salmon from American waters, and the fillets are always high-quality.

 Find Orca Bay locally: Use their store finder.